God Will Restore What Was Lost

 The taxi driver stopped the cab in front of the house, awed by what he saw.
 The light was flooding from every room.
 Even the lawn was lit up with Christmas lights.
 “Welcome home,” the taxi driver whispered around the lump in his throat.

 The story–inspired by the writer Jerry Jenkins–is a modern-day re-telling of The Prodigal Son in Luke 15.
-What the Prodigal experienced that day was a relational resurrection.
+What the Prodigal experienced that day was a relational restoration.

-Relational resurrection happens when we think a relationship is over, but God steps in.
-Sometimes, this resurrection might involve reconciling with a spouse after divorce proceedings were started.
-Or your resurrection might be about making peace with a parent after a long season of silence or re-connecting with a sibling who abandoned the family.
+Relational restoration happens when we think a relationship is over, but God steps in.
+Sometimes, this restoration might involve reconciling with a spouse after divorce proceedings were started.
+Or your restoration might be about making peace with a parent after a long season of silence or re-connecting with a sibling who abandoned the family

-When You Need an Emotional or Financial Resurrection
+When You Need An Emotional Or Financial Restoration

 Job is the Biblical character who perhaps suffered the most in his lifetime.
 For a while, everything was good.
 He had ten children, vast flocks, and many servants.
 Despite his wealth and abundance, Job had not forgotten God.